-The TIMF program provides for an appeal of the calculated fee, provided there is proper justification that demonstrates traffic generation of the project is less than the traffic attributed to the land use type as set out by the Engineering Report for the San Joaquin County TIMF adopted by Board of Supervisors Resolution 90-304.
-There was one refunds during this reporting period totaling \$239.26.
+The TIMF program provides for an appeal of the calculated fee, provided there is proper justification that demonstrates traffic generation of the project is less than the traffic attributed to the land use type as set out by the Engineering Report for the San Joaquin County TIMF adopted by Board of Supervisors Resolution 90-304, and updated through subsequent Program updates.
+There were no refunds during this reporting period.
 Refunds are reflected as reduced revenue since they are handled as abatements against the current year revenue.